 |Reversed Field Pinches|

 Design, manufacture, and installation of the numerous diagnostic coils for Wendelstein 7-X has been completed.
-Read more about this and other related news in the December 2014 issue of Stellarator News from the Stellarator-Heliotron initiative.
+Read more about this and other related news in the December 2014 issue of Stellarator News from the ETI focusing on stellarator-heliotron fusion devices (SH).

 The 20th International Stellarator-Heliotron Workshop (ISHW) will take place in Greifswald, 5-9 October 2015.
-The Max Planck Institute for Plasma Physics will host this workshop, which is planned to take place against the background of the first experiments in Wendelstein 7-X. Deadline for submission of abstracts is 15 May 2015.
+The Max Planck Institute for Plasma Physics will host this workshop, which is planned to take place against the background of the first experiments in Wendelstein 7-X under the ETI focusing on stellarator-heliotron fusion devices.
+Deadline for submission of abstracts is 15 May 2015.
 More...